 French/Italian national, adopted Londoner and a little bit Japanese.
 Currently based in New York City, with previous stints in Nice, Milan, Tokyo, London and Brussels.
 I am a writer and journalist with a passion for words, music and the internet and over ten years experience in the publishing industry across various positions.

 Deep down though I am just a nerd who loves working with words and likes to try his hand at different things.
-I am currently writing a book on modern hip hop production.
-I also have a tendency to mutate languages and I quite like food.
+I am currently writing a book about the history of modern hip hop and electronic production.
+I also have a tendency to mutate languages and a penchant for food and travelling.

-Over the years I have worked as a copy editor for a national newspaper, managed website content for medium and large companies, written a fair share about hip hop and electronic music, taught English in Japan, raised money for the victims of the March 11 tsunami and earthquake, founded and run a non-profit arts and culture project and built websites.
+publications, managed website content for medium and large companies, written a fair share about hip hop and electronic music, taught English in Japan, raised money for the victims of the March 11 tsunami and earthquake, founded and run a non-profit arts and culture project and built websites.
 The one constant in all this has always been working with words, music and technology and how the three intersect and complement each other.

 An up-to-date CV of all my experience can be found on LinkedIn.
 Below are some highlights from my portfolio of work over the years:

 I’ve lived and worked for clients around the world.
 This international experience and a multi-cultural upbringing inform my world view and the work I do.

 Past and present clients and employers include The Asahi Shimbun/International Herald Tribune, FACT Magazine, Intel UK, Electronic Arts, Red Bull, Resonance FM, Warp Records, VICE, Medium and SPIN.